cosmos/cosmos-sdk/docs/ibc/overview.md

 <!--
-order: 9
+order: 1
 -->

-# IBC
+# Overview

-Learn how to configure your application to use IBC and send data packets to other chains. {synopsis}
+Learn what IBC is, its components and use cases. {synopsis}

+## What is the Interblockchain Communication Protocol (IBC)?

 This document serves as a guide for developers who want to write their own Inter-blockchain Communication Protocol (IBC) applications for custom [use-cases](https://github.com/cosmos/ics/blob/master/ibc/4_IBC_USECASES.md).